 Lexington, KY Premises Liability Lawyer

+We expect the properties we legally enter to be well-maintained and safe.
+Places like stores, hotels, and hospitals should be well-kept and updated when necessary.
 Unfortunately, this isn’t always the case.
-Sometimes property owners don’t take the best care of their building or land, and people can get hurt.
+When property owners neglect to take care of their building or land, visitors can get hurt.

 What Is Premises Liability?